Dead Zed 2

 Call of Zombies 2

-Zombie Reborn
+Zombie Slasher

 A zombie is a reanimated corpse, and you probably already knew that, though.
 The word originates from Haitian folklore.
 The original zombie stories often used magic or known commonly as voodoo to explain the ability for the dead to walk.
 In these stories the dead may have been deceased for years before becoming a zombie.
 A bokor is said to use black magic and necromancy to summon the dead.
 In these stories the zombies have no will of their own and are under the control of the bokor.